Skip to Content

 Peanut Butter Whiskey

-One of our favorite things to do as cocktail bloggers is to walk around the grocery store and look for all new products.
+One of our favorite things to do as cocktail bloggers is to walk around the grocery store or liquor store and look for all new products.
 The fall is an especially good time of year for this because every single company is trying to pumpkin spice us to death.
-Now, don’t get me wrong, we love pumpkin spice, but there are just some things we won’t eat!
+Now, don’t get us wrong, we love pumpkin spice, but there are just some things we won’t eat with pumpkin flavor!
+Actual peanut butter is always a staple in our house (we have 2 teen boys), and there is a way to make homemade peanut butter whiskey by fat-washing, but that is definitely another post!

 Peanut Butter and Jelly Cocktail in rocks glass, tiny PB & J sandwich garnish